Ever wondered what technology lies behind Alive Drumming’s smart web services? Here’s the gist –

-Much of this is textual lexical analysis and classic compiler design as the track description is a simple LR1 language, and the ejected audio-engineering scripts are optimised with a peep-hole optimisation phase.
-Step 3 above, “Creating the audio-engineering scripts“, additionally involved parsing textual meta-data relating to the long-form audio’s location of differing drumming intensities, fills, pre- and post- fills, drumming breaks, pushes, count-ins and endings.
-Each of these has multiple ‘takes’ and algorithms apply a weighting in pseudo-random selections.
-Initially, languages strong in textual manipulation were considered with the early algorithms prototyped in GAWK, but it became clear a language suitable for massively scalable web-services was needed.
+Much of this is the textual lexical analysis and classic compiler design.
+The track description is a simple LR1 language, and the ejected audio-engineering scripts are optimised with a peep-hole optimisation phase.
+Step 3 above, “Creating the audio-engineering scripts”, additionally involved parsing textual meta-data relating to the long-form audio’s location of differing drumming intensities, fills, pre- and post-fills, drumming breaks, pushes, count-ins and endings.
+Each has multiple ‘takes’, and algorithms apply a weighting in pseudo-random selections.
+Initially, languages strong in textual manipulation were considered with the early algorithms prototyped in GAWK, but it became clear a language suitable for massively scalable web services was needed.

 Technology Stack – Phoenix / Elixir / Erlang / Linux / GCP

 That lead me to Elixir and Phoenix.
-Elixir is a purely functional language, strong in text processing facilities that compiles to the Erlang/OTP virtual machine.
+Elixir is a purely functional language that is strong in text processing facilities and compiles to the Erlang/OTP virtual machine.
 Phoenix is a web server framework written in Elixir.
 Elixir/Erlang includes all the advantages of the Open Telecom Platform (OTP) – designed for the ultra maintainability and reliability expected of telecom platforms, such as supervised tasks and in-service module updates.
 We hosted this on Linux servers on the Google Cloud Platform (GCP) using a highly scalable cluster of Google Compute VMs and Google Cloud Storage.

 Dynamic Programming – A performance boost

 The programming solution leverages Dynamic Programming in many places.
 Dynamic Programming is where a problem is (recursively) decomposed into many sub-problems and where sub-problems may occur that are identical to previous ones.
-If a sub-problem is a duplicate, there is no need to solve it again, just use the previous result.
+If a sub-problem is duplicated, there is no need to solve it again; use the last result.
 A cache of results allows the algorithm to always check the cache first before solving the sub-problem.
 This technique was used on many levels within the solution.
-Elixir’s data-structures proved very accommodating with simple Elixir maps used as caches.
+Elixir’s data structures proved very accommodating, with simple Elixir maps used as caches.
 Performance measurements showed an average 60% improvement in CPU utilisation and completion times with the caches deployed.